AhmadElwan/Fine-Tuned-LLM/README.md

 Dataset Link: https://huggingface.co/datasets/PiyushLavaniya/HTML_Dataset_for_LLama2_Finetuning/viewer/default/train

 - It's a small dataset (2k rows).
 I couldn't use a larger dataset because of the limited computational resources.
 - Ii found a dataset (501k rows) to improve python coding and I tried to use it to fine-tune Llama2 using LoRA and QLoRA but I ran out of computational resources on Colab so I had to use the HTML (2k rows) dataset.
+Dataset Link: https://huggingface.co/datasets/luisroque/instruct-python-llama2-500k
 - Buying extra resources from Colab or subscribing in the pro version isn't available in Jordan.